SoftwareHeritage/swhapguide/SWHAP@Pisa.md

 documented at
 [[https://docs.softwareheritage.org/devel/swh-model/persistent-identifiers.html]{.underline}](https://docs.softwareheritage.org/devel/swh-model/persistent-identifiers.html)

-TDB: decide between an *embedded* or an *external* approach to describe how to present in SWH-stories.
+#### Present in SWH-stories

-In the embedded case we insert here a section describing as abstractly as possible the process to create a SWH-story, and see how to put other information in the rest.
-In the external case, we refer to a new document, based on Morane and Kat's report, plus a section related to support in the adjourned template in SWHAPPE.
+This way of presenting the recovered source code is inspired by the [[https://sciencestories.io]{.underline}](https://sciencestories.io) website.

-Either way we are talking about an instance of the Present phase, **Present in SWH-stories**, inspired by the [[https://sciencestories.io]{.underline}](https://sciencestories.io) website.
+TDB : decide between an *embedded* or an *external* approach.
+In the embedded case we insert here a  description as abstract as possible of the process to create a SWH-story, and see how to put other information in the rest of the document.
+In the external case, we refer to a new document, based on Morane and Kat's report, completed with a section related to the support in the adjourned template of SWHAPPE.

 An iterative process
 --------------------